Why Angie's List Is Poised to Pull Back

 Sources: S&P Capital IQ and Motley Fool CAPS.

 The article Why Angie's List Is Poised to Pull Back originally appeared on Fool.com.Fool contributor Brian Pacampara has no position in any stocks mentioned.
-The Motley Fool recommends Google.
-The Motley Fool owns shares of Google.
+The Motley Fool has no position in any of the stocks mentioned.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.